10 Popular Coworking Spaces in the Arab World

 icecairo (Cairo)

-Recently launched in Egypt, eco-friendly coworking space icecairo is the third installation of icehubs, an international coworking space brand.
-Targeting an environmental niche, icecairo focuses heavily on sustainable and green startups, boasting several eco-friendly setups including recycled furniture, a water purification system, plant irrigation, a hydrogenous fuel cell that produces energy from water, and a composting system to recycle and reuse organic waste.
+Launched in early 2012 in Egypt, eco-friendly coworking space icecairo is the third installation of icehubs, an international coworking space brand.
+Targeting an environmental niche, icecairo focuses heavily on sustainable and green startups, boasting several eco-friendly setups, including recycled furniture, a water purification system, plant irrigation, a hydrogenous fuel cell that produces energy from water, and a composting system to recycle and reuse organic waste.
 Though it is only just starting, it speaks to a growing interest in environmental sustainability among Cairo’s entrepreneurs.

 MAKE Business Hub (Dubai)